dgroomes/vanilla-kafka/README.md

 # vanilla-kafka

-Let's code to a vanilla KafkaConsumer (no frameworks) and learn something in the process!"
+Let's code to a vanilla KafkaConsumer (no frameworks) and learn something in the process!

 ### Development